What is a hip pointer injury? Hip Pointer Causes, Symptoms, Diagnosis & Treatments

 Hip and pelvis injuries in all sports are much less common than knee and ankle injuries – comprising of 5% to 10% of athletic injuries.
 While hip pointer injuries only make up a fraction of all hip injuries, the lack of overlying fatty tissue in the iliac crest and greater trochanteric region in athletes leaves these sections of the hip more susceptible to direct impact and resulting trauma.

-The first and most apparent symptom of a hip pointer injury is immediate and often excruciating pain after a direct impact.
+The first and most obvious symptom of a hip pointer injury is immediate and often intense pain after a direct impact.

 Diagnosis